benhoyt/goawk/README.md

 ## AWKGo

 The GoAWK repository also includes the creatively-named AWKGo, an AWK-to-Go compiler.
 This is experimental and is not subject to the stability requirements of GoAWK itself.
-You can [read more about AWKGo](https://benhoyt.com/writings/awkgo/) or [browse the AWKGo code](https://github.com/benhoyt/goawk/tree/master/awkgo).
+You can [read more about AWKGo](https://benhoyt.com/writings/awkgo/) or browse the code on the [`awkgo` branch](https://github.com/benhoyt/goawk/tree/awkgo/awkgo).

 ## License